UPPMAX/programming_formalisms_intro/doc/startup.md

 ```

 ``````
-## make the code a part of the git record
+## Make the code a part of the git record

 ```{admonition} Concepts in Git
 - **repository**: The project, contains all data and history (commits, branches, tags).